dumfoundead/lyrically-styled/README.md

  https://dumfoundead.github.io/lyrically/

 ## Application
-No more scavenging through your search engine to find the *correct* link to the *correct* lyrics of a song.
-With 'lyrically', this simple, easy-to-use application will let you search by artist or title to find complete lyrics of any song via lyrics.ovh API!
+Lyrically is a simple, easy-to-use application that will let you search by artist and/or song title to find complete lyrics of any song.
+A YouTube video will be displayed to play the song you selected.
+Sing along!

+## APIs used
+* lyrics.ovh
+* YouTube Data API v3

 ## Screenshots
 ### Home Screen: